921 SW Sixth Ave.

 - Time: 1:30-4:30 pm

 - Maximum/minimum registration: none

 E6.
-Gorge Waterfalls Tour (guided by Wildwood Adventures)
+SOLD OUT Gorge Waterfalls Tour (guided by Wildwood Adventures)

 Species seen nowhere else in the world, dramatic basalt lava flows nearly a mile deep, and some of the world’s most beautiful waterfalls are a few of the sights that await you on this tour.
 Come experience the grandeur of the Columbia River Gorge, one of the most photographed Natural Scenic Reserves.
 Participants will be driven along the oldest scenic highway in the US, stopping at sweeping viewpoints, flowing falls, a historic lodge, and the famed Bonneville Dam Sturgeon viewing center.

 - Time: 2:00-6:00 pm

 - Cost: $69 USD per person